Seann21/KusumaBangsaWebsite/README.md

 ![Preview](public/Mockup.png)

-A Kusuma Bangsa Vocational School website that upholds the integration of academic information systems (SIAKAD).
+A Kusuma Bangsa Vocational School website that upholds the integration of academic information systems (SIAKAD) and Of course, using dummy data because this is a simulation

 ### Live Demo
 [Website Demo](https://smkkusumabangsa-b2018.web.app/)